 My point here is that there are so very many focuses possible, and you may have a concern or niche that would be just right for skip tracing.
 These are often the most interesting skip-tracing jobs.
 Many people in the business concentrate just on work conducted through an attorney.

 Most skip tracers will perform almost every type of search.
 It really doesn’t matter, as they have set up their business, have access to the top databases, and can adjust to any sort of search needed.
 Of course, you must ensure that you have the proper type of licensing.

 We here at Skip Trace Pros are Certified Private Process Servers.
-And, we work for a licensed Private Investigator.
-The author of this post, Mar, has been a Process Server and Judgment Recovery Specialists for over 20 years now.
+And, we are Licensed and Bonded Private Investigators.
+The author of this post, Mark, has been a Process Server and Judgment Recovery Specialists for over 20 years now.

 Do I Need a License to Skip Trace?

 In most cases, yes, you do.
 Let me explain.
 Different states require different licensing.
 If you are a licensed private investigator – there really are no issues.
 Usually, if you are simply searching public records there is not an issue – but state laws vary.
 Consult with a competent attorney in your state to get the particulars.

 Process servers, judgment recovery specialists, and collection agencies (it all depends upon the State), usually do not require a special license.
 They do, however, many times require a background check, business license fees, and possibly competence tests.
 As long as they have a legitimate, professional reason for searching people then their OK.
 Again, consult with a qualified attorney.